CAPSTONE-2022-2023/Group_22/README.md

 ### Description

 This project aims at creating an IOS application for a restaurant.
-There will be several features that are only available to the manager and staff of the restaurant, such as logging in and modifying the menu.
-But the main focus of this application is to make online ordering, reserving tables, checking availability, etc., more convenient for customers.
-This application will also include online payment, authentication and other essential features.
+There will be features that are only available to the customers of the restaurant such as online payment, ordering food, checking availability, checking pervious orders throught order history page.
+Modifying menus and all realated operations will not be included in the project but can be done using http requests/postman.

 | Student | Project Role | Github Account | Seneca Email